 3. DRAIN IT!

-Encourage baby to finish off the first breast before swapping to the other.
-Taking baby off the breast when baby slows his suck and re-attaching him, might help him draw-down more strongly and in-turn, stimulate your let-down reflex and increase your supply.
+Encourage the baby to finish off the first breast before swapping to the other.
+Taking baby off the breast when baby slows his suck and re-attaching him, might help him draw down more strongly and in turn, stimulate your let-down reflex and increase your supply.

 4. SOOTHE WITH THE BOOB

 As you know, breastfeeding is more than just a food source.
-If bub is unsettled, try offering the breast for comfort for several days, instead of using other soothing strategies.
+If the baby is unsettled, try offering the breast for comfort for several days, instead of using other soothing strategies.

 6. RELAX AND ENJOY YOUR BABY

 I totally understand reaching for your mobile for some adult-world stimulation, but if you’re trying to increase your supply, resist it as best you can.
-Tuning into bub and relaxing and enjoying your feeding times together pave the way for a bountiful supply.
+Tuning into baby relaxing and enjoying your feeding times together pave the way for a bountiful supply.